MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

       * [Setup app policies to pin the training application from the Microsoft Team admin center](#step-4---setup-app-policies-to-pin-the-training-application-from-the-microsoft-team-admin-center).

 14. Setup app policies to pin the training application from the Microsoft Team admin center
-15. Once the above steps are done, for first time login using multiple tenants, admin of those tenants needs to approve the client ID of the MCT application by using the below URL
+15. Once the above steps are done, for first time login using multiple tenants, admin of those tenants needs to approve the client ID of the CT application by using the below URL

     ```http
     https://login.microsoftonline.com/common/adminconsent?client_id=<client_ID_of_your_application>
     ```

-16. The users belonging to multiple tenants will now be able to access MCT application through their Teams application.
+16. The users belonging to multiple tenants will now be able to access CT application through their Teams application.

     :::image type="content" source="../../media/Teams SSO MultiTenant 7.png" alt-text="Teams SSO 7":::